orb-lang/qor/doc/md/core/set.md

 ### \_\_repr

-We have an existing repr for Sets, which works just as well here once we remove the indirection\.
+We show sets in the array style, to remove the redunandy of all the `true` tokens\.

 ```lua
 local wrap, yield = assert(coroutine.wrap), assert(coroutine.yield)